Golden Circle Method: Key First Step to Intrapreneurial Success

 In the modern era, consumers and investors are partial to companies whose values align with their own.
 Numbers don’t lie, so we’ll let some statistics do the talking.
 Studies show that a whopping 67% of investors planned to buy more shares of companies that adhere to environmental, social, and governance (ESG) standards.
 That statistic is bumped to 71% in regards to consumer value alignment.
 Keep that in mind as you navigate through the three components that make up the Golden Circle Method.

-Why
+1. Why

-According to Simon Sinek, “People don’t buy what you do—they buy why you do it.”
+According to Simon Sinek, 'People don’t buy what you do—they buy why you do it.'
 Often, people pitch their product or service before circling back to the problem that created their solution.
 The Golden Circle method reverses this communication style.
 There’s no secret formula involved here, just the simple acknowledgment that people connect with motivation.

 Example: Innovation is the future, and we believe everyone should have the opportunity to participate.
 Innovation is necessary to stay competitive in a constantly changing market.
-It requires cultural shifts and employee motivation which is why we focus on intrapreneurship as the foundation of corporate innovation.
+It requires cultural shifts and employee motivation which is why we focus on employee-led innovation as the foundation of corporate innovation. |

-How
+2. How

-The “why” establishes the reason your company felt compelled to create a solution.
+The 'why' establishes the reason your company felt compelled to create a solution.
 Now, a distinction must be made between why you’ve done it and how you’ve done it.
 The “how” should clearly describe how your solution addresses the problem it was created to overcome.
 Rather than outlining its features, think of the bigger picture.

-Example: rready facilitates innovation culture by addressing every issue that keeps it from thriving—like the lack of employee engagement (which is a major starting point in fostering innovation).
+Example: rready facilitates innovation culture by addressing every issue that keeps it from thriving—like the lack of employee engagement (which is a major starting point in fostering innovation). |

-What
+3. What

 In the Golden Circle Method, the specifics of your products and services come last.
 Before discussing your offerings, you must incentivize your audience to listen.
 Many people view a purchase or a partnership as a risk.
 The question on every consumer's mind is, “Will this solution be as effective as it claims to be?”
 No matter how revolutionary your solution may be, it will fall short without a foundation of trust to support it.

-Example: rready’s KICKBOX was designed to be a comprehensive intrapreneurship solution.
-First, it contains a roadmap to guide employees through the innovation process (from idea validation to validation to prototype creation!)
+Example: rready’s KICKBOX Intrapreneurship Program was designed to be a comprehensive intrapreneurship solution.
+First, it contains a roadmap to guide employees through the innovation process (from idea validation, to prototype creation and implementation!)
 Then, it incentivizes intrapreneurship by addressing company culture.
-Finally, it provides a platform that facilitates idea implementation through gamification, coaching, budget management, and the involvement of experts within and outside of the organization.
+Finally, it provides a platform that facilitates idea implementation through gamification, coaching, budget management, and the involvement of experts within and outside of the organization. |

 Is the Golden Circle Method Effective?

-The Simon Sinek Golden Circle is as effective as you make it.
+The Simon Sinek Golden Circle method is as effective as you make it.
 Instead of using it solely as a marketing tool, consider applying its core values to your company as a whole.
 Three key aspects drive intrapreneurship, and you can apply the Golden Circle method to each one:

-• Approachable innovation processes - Suppose you’ve successfully created an innovation culture, and employees have begun to share their ideas.
+- Approachable innovation processes - Suppose you’ve successfully created an innovation culture, and employees have begun to share their ideas.
 In that case, they must receive the proper guidance to move their ideas forward in the innovation pipeline.

-• Supportive technology - The days when post-it notes and calendars would cut it are over.
+- Supportive technology - The days when post-it notes and calendars would cut it are over.
 Innovation management requires a toolkit that can track your progress and offer insights into your intrapreneurial practices.

 How to Apply the Golden Circle to Your Business